Chart Color Schemes

 Health performance in Kingaroy Surrounds - South is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Kingaroy Surrounds faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-Approximately 46% (~2,051 people) have private health cover, lower than the national average of 55.3%.
+Kingaroy Surrounds' south faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+Approximately 46% of its total population (~2,051 people) has private health cover, lower than the national average of 55.3%.

 The most common medical conditions are arthritis (9.8%) and mental health issues (9.3%).
-About 65.8% declare themselves completely clear of medical ailments, higher than Rest of Qld's 59.4%.
-Around 22.6% (~1,005 people) are aged 65 and over, lower than Rest of Qld's 26.8%.
-Health outcomes among seniors are above average and better than the general population in health metrics.
+Notably, 65.8% of residents report being completely clear of medical ailments, higher than Rest of Qld's 59.4%.
+The area has 22.6% of residents aged 65 and over (1,005 people), lower than Rest of Qld's 26.8%.
+Despite this, health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health